dustinpfister/blog_posts/_posts/canvas-example-game-spinner.md

     };
 ```

 The module contains a public API that is used to create an instance of one of these spinner state objects, and then a bunch of methods that are used to set up a new spin, and update the state of that spinner object on each frame tick.
+So the general idea here is to use the create method to create a spinner state object once, and then use the start spin method in the body of an event hander that will start the spin.
+Then the update method will be called in an app loop update method to update the state of the spinner on a frame by frame basis.
 ```js
     return {